-As fall arrives and the leaves start to turn to the beautiful reds and organes across the Northeast there is no better way to enjoy our beautiful region than exploring the Georgian Bay Coastal Route (GBCR).
+As fall arrives and the leaves start to turn to the beautiful reds and oranges across the Northeast there is no better way to enjoy our beautiful region than exploring the Georgian Bay Coastal Route (GBCR).

-Leg 1: Bruce Peninsula to Manitoulin island
+Leg 1: Bruce Peninsula to Manitoulin Island

-Leg 2: Manitoulin island to suDbury
+Leg 2: Manitoulin Island to Sudbury

 Once you are on the Island it is an easy drive to the biggest city in Northern Ontario and home to the iconic big nickel.
 The City of Greater Sudbury is full of things to do with a thriving downtown core and immersive outdoor activities minutes outside of the city.

 This is the perfect spot for an extended stay with so much to do.
-It is definitely recommended to start by taking a look at Sudbury Tourism's website to see if there are any music festivals or cultural festivals happening around the time of your trip as they are poping up all over the place these days.
+It is definitely recommended to start by taking a look at Sudbury Tourism's website to see if there are any music festivals or cultural festivals happening around the time of your trip as they are popping up all over the place these days.
 One of the most popular things to do is to spend a day at Science North and while you are there enjoy a walk along the Ramsey Lake Board Walk.

 Spend the night at one of Sudbury’s brand name hotels scattered throughout the city.
 The TownePlace Suites by Marriott, the Travelway Inn next to Science North, the Holiday Inn & Suites on Regent Street, and the new Microtel Inn & Suites by Wyndham on the Kingsway are all accessible options depending on your entry point to the city.
 Motorcyclist travellers may also want to consider the Moonlight Inn & Suites, offering quick access to the Highway 17 Bypass with motel-style suites.

-Leg 3: Sudbury to killarney
+Leg 3: Sudbury to Killarney

-There is no better opportunity to fully experince Georgian Bay than by taking Highway 637 off of Highway 69 outside of Sudbury to Killarney.
+There is no better opportunity to fully experience Georgian Bay than by taking Highway 637 off of Highway 69 outside of Sudbury to Killarney.
 Hands down one of Northeastern Ontario's most popular tourist destination the Municipality of Killarney offers some of the best dining, hiking, and relaxing available.
-This small town is home to one of the most luxurious accomodations in the region which is Killarney Mountain Lodge.
+This small town is home to one of the most luxurious accommodations in the region which is Killarney Mountain Lodge.

-Leg 4: Killarney to French RIver and beyond
+Leg 4: Killarney to French River and beyond

 If you can finally pull yourself away from the gen that is Killarney you will head south on highway 69 and make your way into the French River region.